The Official Basil Pesto Recipe

 How to Make Pesto

-Start by slicing a single garlic clove in half and discarding the green "germ" running down the middle, if it has one.
-Add it to your mortar with a generous pinch of salt, and crush until the garlic is well broken down.
+Start by half-slicing a single garlic clove and discarding the green "germ" running down the middle, if it has one.
+Add the garlic to the mortar with a generous pinch of salt and crush it thoroughly until it breaks down into a smooth paste.

-Add the pine nuts and continue to rotate the pestle around the sides of the mortar to create a paste.
+Add the pine nuts and rotate the pestle around the sides of the mortar to create a paste.

-When the nuts are fully broken down, add the basil leaves, ideally using the smallest ones as they are extra-sweet tasting.
+When you have completely broken down the nuts, add the basil leaves, ideally using the smallest ones, as they taste extra sweet.
 Continue working the sauce for another minute or two until you reach a smooth consistency.

 Add the cheese, work the sauce for another minute, and then slowly drizzle in the olive oil until the sauce is silky and super creamy.

-Have a taste, and add a little extra salt or garlic if you think it needs it.
+Have a taste, and add some extra salt or garlic if needed.

 A bowl of silk handkerchief pasta mixed with bright green pesto